unfug-at-github/statistics-home-assistant/README.md

 As a side effect, the "keep_last_sample" will have no effect if "max_age" was specified

 It also includes a test setup (configuration.yaml) to demonstrate the changes.
 You can easily see how the ouput of the standard and the custom component differ.
+The yellow line is the input, the blue line the standard sensor and the orange one this custom sensor.
+The blue line is broken in several places because the standard sensor is unable to compute a value if there are less than two value changes in the buffer.

 ![screenshot](screenshot.png)